21 Building Your Timeline

 Timeline Rules for CIS3750

-• Each team member (i.e. student) will work full time despite your actual schedule.
+- Each team member (i.e. student) will work full-time despite your schedule.
 You aren’t expected to work full time (because you have other courses), but we will plan as if you are.

-• You will develop a timeline such that each member of the team is working in parallel (assuming dependencies allow this).
+- You will develop a timeline assuming each team member works in parallel (assuming dependencies allow this).

-• You must respect dependencies.
-That is, there will be no simultaneous or overlapping production of a requirement and its dependencies, even though our project might seem simple.
+- Respect dependencies.
+There will be no simultaneous or overlapping production of a requirement and its dependencies.

 How To Build A Timeline

-While we will explore this more actively in class and in our lab, building a timeline will take some care and patience.
-To begin, we need to first consider the number of productive working days we have during each iteration.
+While we will explore this more actively in class and lab, building a timeline will take some care and patience.
+To begin, we must consider the number of productive working days we have during each iteration.

 Given our class rules, how many productive working days do we have per iteration per team member?
 Per team?

 With these values in mind, you now know the maximum amount of work that can be assigned to each person and each team within an iteration.
-This doesn’t mean you will be able to assign the maximum to each person, but you definitely shouldn’t assign more.
+This doesn’t mean you must assign the maximum to each person, but you shouldn’t assign more.

 Begin by selecting the very first requirement in your list of requirements.
 Assign this requirement to the first team member at the beginning of the very first day.
 If the length of time expected to complete the requirement exceeds the total productive days available to the team member, you will need to re-evaluate the requirement, and perhaps redraft it as two or more smaller requirements.